 Example answer:

-7. Migrating from Salesforce Classic to Lightning
+7. How do you Migrate from Salesforce Classic to Lightning?

 Why you might get asked this: